Jazz Chisholm Preview, Player Props: Marlins vs. Nationals

 Jazz Chisholm At The Plate

-- Chisholm is hitting .244 with six doubles, two triples, 12 home runs and 17 walks.
+- Chisholm has six doubles, two triples, 13 home runs and 17 walks while batting .244.

+- In 68.1% of his 69 games this season, Chisholm has picked up at least one hit.
+He's also had 13 multi-hit games.

-- Chisholm has picked up an RBI in 33.3% of his games this year, with two or more RBI in 6.1% of his games.
-He has also plated three or more runs in three contests.
+- Chisholm has picked up an RBI in 33.3% of his games this year, with two or more RBI in 7.2% of his games.
+He has also driven in three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.